-Telesino, Frasso Telesino-Telese, and Telese San Lorenzo-Vitulano.
-The primary objective is to speed up the present connection and improve accessibility to the service in the areas covered, both for national long-distance services and for regional and freight services.
-Our client, RFI, has been the first in Europe to obtain Envision certification at Platinum level, for the design of the Frasso Telesino-San Lorenzo section (which includes two of the sections awarded to Ghella).
-The Envision certification is a U.S. rating system for sustainable infrastructures which evaluates project performance in terms of the extent to which it improves a community's quality of life, brings all its stakeholders to the table, uses natural resources responsibly, protects the environment and resident species, cuts back on CO2 emissions, and creates durable infrastructure. - 1.
-Cuts travel time between Naples and Bari - 2.
-Modal shift from roads to trains. - 3.
-Reduces greenhouse gas emissions. - 4.
-Improves accessibility to high-speed rail service in areas at risk of becoming
+Telesino, Frasso Telesino-Telese, and Telese

+sections awarded to Ghella).
+The Envision certification is a U.S. rating system for sustainable infrastructures which evaluates project performance in terms of the extent to which it improves a community's quality of life, brings all its stakeholders to the table, uses natural resources responsibly, protects the environment and resident species, cuts back on CO2 emissions, and creates durable infrastructure.